Yes, again a blog post related to a Logic Apps flow!

 | summarize arg_max(TimeGenerated, *) by ComputerName_s

-This query is just the same query, which you could use directly in the Log Analytics workspace.
+This query is the same one, which you could use directly in the Log Analytics workspace.

 This is what the HTTP action looks like.